A New Torus Generator for AGAMA: DATA AVAILABILITY

-Since the release of {\sc agama} by \cite{agama}, its code has evolved significantly in Oxford and elsewhere, so the code presented here and available at {\tt https://github.com/binneyox/AGAMAb} must be considered a distinct branch of {\sc agama} from that available at {\tt https://github.com/GalacticDynamics-Oxford/Agama}.
-Regardless of operating system, clone the repository.
-On a Linux machine then just move to the src directory and run `pip install .'.
+The code presented here and available at {\tt https://github.com/binneyox/AGAMAb} must be considered a distinct branch, \agamaTwo, of {\sc agama} from that available at {\tt https://github.com/GalacticDynamics-Oxford/Agama}.
+Ideally the two code branches would be merged, but a substantial effort would be required and we have no immediate plans to undertake this.
+Whatever your operating system, clone the repository.
+On a Linux machine then just move to the {\tt src} directory and run `pip install .'.
 Much of code development has been done on a Windows machine using the free MS Visual Studio compiler under the associated IDE.
-A document {\it agama\_vs.pdf} in the repository explains what's involved in getting \agamaTwo\ to work in this way.
+A document {\it agama\_vs.pdf} in the repository explains what's involved in getting \agamaTwo\ to work in the Visal Studio IDE.